lossanna/RestoreNet/data/raw/README_rawdata.md

 - Most of the codes are unknowns or descriptions.
 - Output written directly from R and edited in a new file.

+`-1a_output-species6_subplot-2x2-conflicting-species-info.csv`
+- List of codes/species with conflicting information between `subplot` and `2x2` data.
+Columns from both are placed next to each other for easy comparison.
+- Output written directly from R and edited in a new file.

 `01a_output-species7_2x2-codes_need-duplicate-rows.csv`
 - List of codes from `2x2` data that need duplicate rows because a single original code mentions multiple species; hence, the same code will need multiple rows to describe all the information.
 All duplicate rows needed are included in this table.
 - Codes from `01b_edited-species5_codes-missing-2x2plot.csv` that did not need duplicate rows were added to comprehensive location-dependent/location-independent species lists that include `subplot` and `2x2` codes: